Prince George's County

 Issues We Face

 Nicole Williams’ life is driven by service to the community.
-Growing up in Washington, she was raised by a single mother who taught her the values of hard work and fighting for what’s right.
+Growing up in Washington, DC, she was raised by a single mother who taught her the values of hard work and fighting for what’s right.
 Nicole embraced these lessons.
 In high school, she led a fight against random searches of lockers.
 As a student at the University of Pittsburgh, she advocated for women’s reproductive rights.
 After working her way through law school, she joined a Maryland law firm and got involved in political outreach and mobilization on behalf of Democratic candidates.
-She’s been recognized as a “Top 40 under 40” leader in Prince George’s County and has served on Prince George’s County Democratic Central Committee.
-Today, Nicole is running for Delegate to be a voice for all of us.
+She’s been recognized as a “Top 40 under 40” leader in Prince George’s County and previously was elected to serve on Prince George’s County Democratic Central Committee.
+Today, Nicole is serving as our Delegate as our voice for all of us in Annapolis.

 Where & When You Can Vote

-The next election is the 2020 Presidential Primary Election which will be conducted on April 28, 2018 from 7 a.m. to 8 p.m.
+The next election is the 2020 Presidential General Election which will be conducted on November 3, 2020 from 7 a.m. to 8 p.m.

 I would love to hear your opinion on how to make our community a better place.
 I will fight for the things that matter most to our families, and be your voice to ensure a better way of life.